ShangyiGuo/ShangyiGuo-github-zixi/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- 2D quantum materials and devices
-- Computational Linguistics
+- 1D semiconductors and optoelectronic devices
-- Information Retrieval
+- First principles calculations

 # Education to show in About widget
 education: